a-sit-plus/signum/docs/docs/indispensable.md

 `KnownOIDs.asAdjacencyAttest`.

 `KnownOIDs` also contains human-readable descriptions of all `KnownOIDs` constants, which tie into exposed through the `ObjectIdentifier.describe()` mechanism:
-One call to `ObjectIdentifer.Companion.describeKnownOIDs()` attaches descrptions to all OIDs contained in `KnwonOIDs` (subsequent calls are a NOOP).
+One call to `ObjectIdentifer.Companion.describeKnownOIDs()` attaches descriptions to all OIDs contained in `KnownOIDs` (subsequent calls are a NOOP).
 This is useful for debugging, but never called by default.

 On the one hand, it is convenient to have virtually the whole world's OIDs available as constants including descriptions.